2026 MEETING CYCLES

 • The Parks & Recreation Committee meets the second Tuesday of each month – 6:30 P.M. at Powell Township Hall

-• The Planning Commission meets the third Wednesday of every other month – 7:00 P.M. at Powell Township Hall
+• The Planning Commission meets the third Wednesday of each month – 7:00 P.M. at Powell Township Hall

 • The Fire Department meets the last Thursday of each month – 6:00 P.M. at Powell Township Fire Hall